Retinal Chloroma

 9. Genetic Mutations: Certain genetic mutations, such as those in genes like FLT3 and NPM1, are known to be associated with an increased risk of AML and retinal chloroma.

-10. Viral Infections: In some cases, viral infections like the Epstein-Barr virus (EBV) have been linked to the development of leukemia and, consequently, retinal chloroma.
+10. Infections: In some cases, viral infections like the Epstein-Barr virus (EBV) have been linked to the development of leukemia and, consequently, retinal chloroma.

 12. Chemotherapy Side Effects: Some chemotherapy drugs used to treat leukemia can have rare side effects, including the development of retinal chloroma.